 - You will be asked to empty and turn your pockets inside out prior to every entry into the test room to confirm that you have no prohibited items.

-Please be advised that it is a violation of CFRE International’s Accountability Standards to discuss or disclose examination questions and answer choices with others.
-This includes and is not limited to test preparation companies, participating on listserv or chat room discussion about examination content, former classmates, work colleagues, etc. Violators will be subject to possible invalidation of examination results, termination of participation in the CFRE program, and/or other appropriate disciplinary action.
+Please be advised that it is a violation of CFRE International’s Accountability Standards to discuss or disclose exam questions and answer choices with others.
+This includes and is not limited to test preparation companies, participating on listserv or chat room discussion about exam content, former classmates, work colleagues, etc. Violators will be subject to possible invalidation of exam results, termination of participation in the CFRE program, and/or other appropriate disciplinary action.

 All candidates are required to sign a Candidate Rules Agreement at the testing center.
 These rules are listed as follows.
 Should you have any questions at the testing center regarding these rules, please alert the test administrator on duty.